 Cleaning surfaces often also helps.
 That might surprise some people, but Curbed.com said it’s more important than ever during a pandemic, as it not only helps prevent the spread of the virus, but can also improve indoor air quality.
-Wipe down surfaces and vacuum frequently to remove build ups of dust, pollen, and mold, which all impact air quality, Curbed.com said.
+Wipe down surfaces and get Air Duct Cleaning Denver to remove build up of dust, pollen, and mold, which all impact air quality, Curbed.com said.

 Avoid the VOCs.
 Pay attention to the labels when cleaning to avoid products containing volatile organic chemicals.
 The fumes have been linked to irritating lungs.

 Use a high-quality filter on the HVAC.
 A good filter can help trap airborne pollutants inside a home.
 Martinez suggests looking for a minimum efficiency reporting value, or MERV rating, of 8 or higher on the HVAC filter.
 Also, change it frequently.
 Plug-in air purifiers can also help, experts say.